SahidGit/flappy-bird/README.md

 - `assets/Screenshot 2025-08-29 234103.png`

 You can preview it in the README via the link below.
-(On GitHub the spaces are URL-encoded automatically; the encoded path is used here for safety.)

 ![Gameplay screenshot](assets/screenshot.png)

-If you'd prefer a simpler filename (recommended), rename the file to `assets/screenshot.png` — I can do that for you if you like.

 ---